Rwanda Television: Post-genocide

 Following the massacre in July 1994, TVR's facilities were heavily damaged.
 The cost of reconstructing TVR was high, and American aid eased the facilitation of its rebuild.
 The main studio, still under construction before the Hutu-Tutsi war started, had finished, but putting the Mount Jari station operational had to be rebuilt, at a cost of US$3 million.
 Radio and television signals were also reinstated, also covering north-western Rwanda and neighboring parts of Zaire.
 American support also helped fill in the void in the technical sector, as the station had lost its resources due to the war.
 Broadcasts resumed in October 1994.
 Valence Rwamukwaya, born in Rwanda but moved to Burundi in his childhood; who was also working on Burundi's state TV upon inception in 1984, returned to Rwanda and began working at TVR.

 By the end of the year, TVR was broadcasting three days a week.

 In 1996, the channel finally achieved a seven-day schedule.
 In 1999, TVR started airing Imvaho, a program for women.
+In May 2002, it began carrying the daily output of the barter syndication service African Broadcast Network.
 As of 2006, TVR broadcast from 10am to midnight, with the bulk of the daytime schedule being filled with live simulcasts of the French service of Euronews, BBC World and Deutsche Welle's English service.
 A rebroadcast of CNN International aired at 11pm before closedown.